honeypieio/shrubcoop.org/content/working-groups/zero-waste-hub.md

 The Zero Waste Hub is located just off Lothian Road and Grassmarket and following bus routes will take you nearby;

+_Lothian Road routes:_

-Lothian Road routes: 47, 24, 10, 11, 15, 16, 36, 1, 34, 124
+47, 24, 10, 11, 15, 16, 36, 1, 34, 124

+_Grassmarket route:_

-Grassmarket route: 2
+2

 #### Is there parking nearby?

-There is limited on street parking on Bread Street, but two large car parks a 4 minute walk away;
+There is limited on street parking on Bread Street, but two large car parks a 4 minute walk away:

 **Thistle Parking**